-$254,889 – Faculty Salaries and Benefits for UI Department of Family Medicine: Salary support is provided to the Department of Family Medicine for faculty physicians.
+Salary support is provided to the Department of Family Medicine.
 This money is appropriated and designated by the legislature to provide ongoing support to the UI Family Medicine Department.

-$213,026 – Office of Statewide Clinical Education, Salaries and Benefits: Salary and benefits are to support the staff within the Iowa Health Professions Inventory and the Rural Physician Support Program.
-This includes the utilization of two graduate students for $32,551 to economically achieve goals of the program.
+Salary and benefits are to support the staff within the Iowa Health Professions Inventory and the Rural Physician Support Program.
+This includes the utilization of two part time graduate students for $54,184 to achieve the goals of the program.

 This funding supports a part of the significant travel required for OSCEP staff and publication costs of an Opportunities Directory.
 The Opportunities Directory is provided to residents (Family Medicine, Emergency Medicine, Internal Medicine, Hospital Medicine, Pediatrics, General Surgery, Obstetrics/Gynecology, Psychiatry as well as for Nurse Practitioners and Physician Assistants) in Iowa to make them aware of all the existing job opportunities to stay in Iowa.
 This has been a well-received document supporting recruitment to all of Iowa communities and has been effective in recruitment efforts.